 - We won't tell you who to vote for, but we are going to talk about real life and current events.
 That's where the rubber meets the road in our faith.

 - We celebrate communion (i.e. the Eucharist, the Lord's Supper, that thing with the bread and the cup) every Sunday, and you are invited to share, if you want -- whether you've been baptized or not.
 That table belongs to Jesus, not us, and he's the one who invites you to "taste and see the goodness of God."

 - Our worship is liturgical, meaning we celebrate the seasons of the church year from Advent to Lent to Easter to Pentecost, but...

 - Expect change.
 Embrace surprises.
 Streamers.
 Contemplative prayer stations.
-A traditional choir one week and a drum set the next.
+A traditional hymn one week and a drum set the next.
 A skit with children or youth in place of the sermon.
 You just never know what you may find come Sunday.

-- Plan for about an hour but we're follow the Holy Spirit and not the minute hand of the clock.
+- Plan for about an hour but we're following the Holy Spirit and not the minute hand of the clock.
 For example, we open up the prayer time for anyone to share they're joys and concerns with the church family, so sometimes there's just more to pray about together, and other times we hit the hour on the nose.